irisraine/guild-manager-bot/README.md

 By utilizing the Content Moderator service, the bot can accurately detect and moderate NSFW images in real-time, ensuring a safe and appropriate environment for all users.

-Another moderation function of the bot is watching over using of gif-images by users and response if someone tries to overuse them - bot detects whether user post gif image more than once per 10 minutes, and delete all excessive images, posted during this period.
+Another moderation function of the bot is watching over using of gif images by users and response if someone tries to overuse them - bot detects whether user post gif image more than once per 10 minutes, and delete all excessive images, posted during this period.

 Finally, this Discord bot has an option to automatically update your server's banner to display the overall number of server members and